deanwampler/programming-scala-book-code-examples/README.markdown

 	tasks      # show the most common tasks (commands). tasks -V   # REALLY show ALL tasks

 Note the `+test` example.
 It looks at a property named `crossScalaVersions` in the build file, `build.sbt` to know which versions of Scala to use.
 The `+` can be used for any task, although for some it will make little sense.
 Similarly, the `~` prefix causes the task to be run continuously each time source code changes are saved.
-This promotes continuous TDD (test-driven development) is one of my favorite features!
+This promotes continuous TDD (test-driven development) and is one of my favorite features!

 Outside of SBT, you could, in principle, run the script files manually at the console/terminal prompt.